pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 lot of detailed information here

 2. Click Jobs and refresh until the newly created DIPC Job shows up.
     - You should see 5 Actions

 3. The DIPC agent is orchestrating this process.
 Additional details can be seen in the GG logs as well as within ODI Studio.

 4. Before doing anything else monitor GG and watch for extracts and replicats to be created and started and RUNNING

-- Open Terminal on DIPC host machine
+    a.
+Open Terminal on DIPC host machine
-- cd /home/DIPC
+    b. cd /home/DIPC
-- Execute ./GGINFO_ALL.sh
+    c.
+Execute ./GGINFO_ALL.sh
-- Ensure both Extract and Replicat are running
+    d.
+Ensure both Extract and Replicat are running
 ![](images/200/image200_46.png)

 5. Once all rows are green in the Demo Client, proceed to next step